Battle of 73 Easting: 73 Easting

 At about 16:20 Eagle crested a low rise and surprised an Iraqi tank company set up in a reverse slope defence on the 70 Easting.
 Captain McMaster, leading the attack, immediately engaged that position, destroying the first of the eight enemy tanks to his front.
 His two tank platoons finished the rest.

 Three kilometers to the east McMaster could see T-72s in prepared positions.
 Continuing his attack past the 70 limit of advance, he fought his way through an infantry defensive position and on to high ground along the 74 Easting.
 There he encountered and destroyed another enemy tank unit of eighteen T-72s.
 In that action the Iraqis stood their ground and attempted to maneuver against the troop.
 This was the first determined defense the regiment had encountered in its three days of operations.
 Still, the Iraqi troops had been surprised because of the inclement weather and were quickly destroyed by the better trained and better equipped American troops.

-After defeating that force, McMaster sent a scout platoon of two Bradleys north to regain contact with Troop G. In doing that the scout platoon encountered another Iraqi tank position of thirteen T-72s.
+After defeating that force, McMaster sent a scout platoon of two M3 Bradleys north to regain contact with G Troop.
+In doing that the scout platoon encountered another Iraqi tank position of thirteen T-72s.
 The lightly armored Bradleys, each equipped only with a 25-mm cannon and two TOW missiles, are intended for reconnaissance, not direct engagement with armored tanks.
 Despite a misfire, and having to reload the launchers in the face of the enemy, the two Bradleys destroyed 5 tanks before help arrived.